-Despite national and local specificities, common basic methodological approach could be adopted in all interested countries and cities for the coordinated review and adaptation of the two guidelines.
-In addition, there is an obvious need for partners to engage in a
+Despite national and local specificities, common basic methodological approach could be adopted in all interested countries for the coordinated review and adaptation of the two guidelines.
+In addition, there is an obvious need for partners to engage in a clear process with detailed approaches, objectives, phases, benchmarks, outputs and time-limits adapted to national and local contexts and to be determined at the early stage of the process.

-24. General recommendations on the adaptation process
+23. General recommendations on the adaptation process

-- (i) The implementation process could be kick-started though an expert review and a national workshop for mapping purpose and for outlining the process. - (ii) Reviews for each basic service and the decentralization framework are normally available in most countries.
-The process of adapting the two sets of guidelines is an opportunity to further review national and local frameworks through cross-sector and inter-level integrated perspectives, build common understanding among various stakeholders and feed back the general as well as sector reform processes to take into account complementarities at all territorial levels. - (iii) Sector and cross-sector reviews and preparation of recommendations are neither decisions nor actions.
+(i) The implementation process could be kick-started though an expert review and a national workshop for mapping purpose and for outlining the process.

+(ii) Reviews for each basic service and the decentralization framework are normally available in most countries.
+The process of adapting the two sets of guidelines is an opportunity to further review national and local frameworks through cross-sector and inter-level integrated perspectives, build common understanding among various stakeholders and feed back the general as well as sector reform processes to take into account complementarities at all territorial levels.

+(iii) Sector and cross-sector reviews and preparation of recommendations are neither decisions nor actions.
 The whole process should therefore be limited in time and kept into reasonable costs.
-A mechanism should be established to periodically review the situation and revise action plans. - (iv) The cross-sector approach may legitimate the selection of the leading institution for the coordination of the process.
-Where existing, institutions responsible for integrated territorial planning could play this role if appropriately linked to cross-sector and decentralization decision making responsibilities, i.e. Prime Ministry Office where the process is nationally (or sub-nationally as appropriate) conducted and, at local level, the Chief executive of the local authority in charge of the urban or metropolitan territory.
-Appropriate resources should be made available to the leading institution that will be in charge of supporting the participation of stakeholders. - (v) Focal points from different sectors and stakeholders should be identified at early stage and organized in a balanced steering committee.
+A mechanism should be established to periodically review the situation and revise action plans.

+(iv) The cross-sector approach may legitimate the selection of the leading institution for the coordination of the process.
+Where existing, Ministerial departments or national institutions covering decentralization issues and/or integrated territorial planning could directly play this role or partially delegate it.
+Appropriate resources should be made available to the leading institution that will be in charge of supporting the participation of stakeholders.

+(v) Focal points from different sectors and stakeholders should be identified at early stage and organized in a balanced steering committee.
 Only key and interested stakeholders effectively involved in decentralization and service delivery policies and operations should participate in order to keep the process in a manageable size.
-Representation of the civil society and disadvantaged groups should be ensured. - (vi) Where the process is directly conducted at national (and/or sub-national levels as appropriate), sector and cross-sector reviews should be completed by assessments of local frameworks and practices in a set of representative cities.
+Representation of the civil society and disadvantaged groups should be ensured.

+(vi) Where the process is directly conducted at national (and/or sub-national levels as appropriate), sector and cross-sector reviews should be completed by assessments of local frameworks and practices in a set of representative cities.
 Depending on opportunities, interest to the process could be higher in a specific city than at national level.
-If the size of the city is significant, the process could then be initiated at city level and scaled up to national (or sub-national) level with the support of associations of local authorities. - (vii) A communication strategy should be adopted at early stage in view of mobilizing and informing partners and providing feed-back to decision-makers and the broad civil society.
+If the size of the city is significant, the process could then be initiated at city level before being scaled up to national (or sub-national) level with the support of associations of local authorities.

+(vii) A communication strategy should be adopted at early stage in view of mobilizing and informing partners and providing feed-back to decision-makers and the broad civil society.